Holocene-Reconstruction/Holocene-code/README.md

 ### 2.1.
 Getting the Holocene Reconstruction code

+To use v1.0.0 of the code, go to...

+Alternately, you may be able to find a newer version of code on Github.
 Clone the Github repository into your Linux environment with the command:

     git clone https://github.com/Holocene-Reconstruction/Holocene-code.git

 ### 2.2.
 Getting the necessary data files

 The code uses climate model output as well as proxy data files.
-To get this data, download the zip file from this link: [data on Google Drive](https://drive.google.com/file/d/1Iqfbpa4mhoIw_ccKYzfljkkTTz47HKzJ/view?usp=sharing)
+To get this data, download the zip file from this link: https://doi.org/10.5281/zenodo.7407116

-Put this fine in a convenient place and unzip it using `unzip holocene_da_data.zip`.
+Put this file in a convenient place and unzip it using `unzip holocene_da_data.zip`.
 It should contain the following subdirectories:

     models/   Model output
     proxies/  Proxy files
     results/  Results of the data assimilation (initially empty)

-The data set currently includes only the TraCE-21ka model output and Temp12k proxies.
-Other data may be added later.
+The data set includes TraCE-21ka temperature output, HadCM3 temperature output, and Temp12k proxies.

 ### 2.3.
 Installing Python 3 and necessary packages